ASHASALANTRY/MessageBasedArchitecture/README.md

    - Status is immediately cached in Redis as `"processing"`.

 2. **Queue Consumption**
-   - `ServiceBusIntegrationService` listens for new messages.
+   - `Service Bus Receiver` listens for new messages.
    - The payload is processed and persisted in PostgreSQL via `BasicDetailRepository`.
    - If successful, Redis is updated as `"processed"`; otherwise `"failed"`.